pjsvis/weather-app/README.md

 Five day forecasts for a particular period can be read by scanning down one of the columns.

-For example cold with continuous rain for Tuesday thru Thursday and getting warmer on Friday and Saturday.
-Still raining though.
+For example in Edinburgh it will be cold with continuous rain for Tuesday thru Thursday, getting warmer on Friday and Saturday, but still raining.

 Some issues for discussion: